fededim/Fededim.Extensions.Configuration.Protected/Fededim.Extensions.Configuration.Protected.DataProtectionAPI/docs/README.md

 ﻿# About
-Fededim.Extensions.Configuration.Protected is an improved ConfigurationBuilder which allows partial or full encryption of configuration values stored inside any possible ConfigurationSource and fully integrated in the ASP.NET Core architecture.
-Basically, it implements a custom ConfigurationBuilder and a custom ConfigurationProvider defining a custom tokenization tag which whenever found decrypts the enclosed encrypted data using a provider implementing a standard interface IProtectProvider.
+Fededim.Extensions.Configuration.Protected.DataProtectionAPI is an improved ConfigurationBuilder which allows partial or full encryption of configuration values stored inside any possible ConfigurationSource and fully integrated in the ASP.NET Core architecture.
+Basically, it implements a custom ConfigurationBuilder and a custom ConfigurationProvider defining a custom tokenization tag which whenever found decrypts the enclosed encrypted data using the Microsoft Data Protection API.

 # Key Features
 - Encrypt partially or fully a configuration value